 We are involved in both landscape scale delivery of conservation actions and with more local, small-scale initiatives, linking in with national and European initiatives, forums and partnerships as appropriate.

 Survey and monitoring, research, education, training and advocacy together represent the work of VWT.
-Read the most recent Annual Review of our work.
+Read the most recent Annual Report of our work.

 One area of our work, on-going since the 1980s, is the management of roost sites for greater and lesser horseshoe bat maternity colonies.
 Today, VWT manages nearly 40 bat roosts in Britain and Ireland, including sites of international significance.
 Read more about some of our reserves here.